-Welcome to the home of DEH’s Water Quality Program!
+Welcome to the home of DDPHE's Water Quality Program!

-DEH has been monitoring the quality of water in Denver’s lakes and streams for over 45 years.
+DDPHE has been monitoring the quality of water in Denver’s lakes and streams for more than 45 years.
 Over that time, the program has grown to include many other important details of water quality.
 You can learn more about what we do by exploring the topics below.

 Denver’s goal is to have fishable and swimmable waters in all our lakes and streams by 2020.
-Denver’s Departments of Environmental Health, Public Works, and Parks and Recreation are all working hard to ensure the City meets that goal.
+Denver’s Departments of Public Health and Environment, Public Works, and Parks and Recreation are all working hard to ensure the City meets that goal.
 Here are a few things the City is doing to improve water quality in its streams and lakes: